 Taking the Bus in Italy

 42. You’ll need to purchase a paper bus ticket at a tabbacchi (tobacco) shop or edicola (newsstand) before you get on the bus.
 If you’ll be riding on Sunday, make sure you purchase your ticket ahead of time as most shops are closed on Sundays.
+Or, find out if the city or region you’re in has an app for ticket purchases.

 43. Make sure you validate your bus ticket immediately when you board the bus.
 There will be a small machine by the driver.
 If you are asked to show your ticket and it’s not validated, you will be fined.